amiraliboozari/fraud-detection-project/README.md

-# 🚀 End-to-End Fraud Detection with SQL, Python & Tableau
+# 🚀 End-to-End Fraud Detection with Machine Learning/Python & SQL/Tableau
 ### Identifying fraudulent transactions using data analysis, machine learning, and visualization.

 This is my capstone project for the Google Advanced Data Analytics Certificate.